sbabic/swupdate/doc/source/improvement_proposals.rst

 XZ (LZMA) decompression was added to SWUpdate, but SWUGenerator is not able to create XZ compressed images.

 * Status: Wait
-* Request for Support : Sponsor
+* Request for Support : Not required
 * Priority : Medium

 swupdate-progress start up